aibasel/downward/BUILD.md

 **Windows:** install [Visual Studio >= 2017](https://visualstudio.microsoft.com/de/vs/older-downloads/),
 [Python](https://www.python.org/downloads/windows/), and [CMake](http://www.cmake.org/download/).
-During the installation of Visual Studio, the C++ compiler is not installed by default, but the IDE will prompt you to install it when you create a new C++ project.
+During the installation of Visual Studio, the C++ compiler is not installed by default, but the IDE prompts you to install it when you create a new C++ project.

 ### Optional: Linear-Programming Solvers